CBI Due Diligence Process for Second Citizenship 2026

 - Due diligence fees are non-refundable and are paid directly to the government CIU, regardless of application outcome.

-- NTL International is a government-authorized agent for Caribbean and Nauru CBI programs and conducts structured pre-screening before any client file is submitted to a government CIU.
+- NTL is a government-authorized agent for Caribbean and Nauru CBI programs and conducts structured pre-screening before any client file is submitted to a government CIU.

 - International standards governing CBI due diligence derive from FATF Recommendation 12 (Politically Exposed Persons) and Recommendation 10 (Customer Due Diligence).

 The due diligence process in citizenship by investment programs is a mandatory, multi-tier security screening conducted by independent government-contracted firms.
 It verifies identity, criminal history, source of funds, and political exposure for every applicant.
-NTL International, a government-authorized agent for Caribbean CBI programs, conducts structured pre-screening before any client file is submitted to a government Citizenship by Investment Unit.
+NTL, a government-authorized agent for Caribbean CBI programs, conducts structured pre-screening before any client file is submitted to a government Citizenship by Investment Unit.

 The due diligence process for second citizenship is the most consequential stage of any citizenship by investment (CBI) application.
 It determines whether an applicant is approved, rejected, or flagged for additional review by the relevant government authority.
 Understanding what due diligence involves, who conducts it, and what can cause an application to fail is essential for any investor considering a second citizenship.

 NTL International is a government-authorized agent for CBI programs across the Caribbean and Nauru.
-In this capacity, NTL International's specialized team has processed applications across multiple jurisdictions, applying structured pre-screening protocols designed to identify and resolve compliance vulnerabilities before a file reaches the Citizenship by Investment Unit (CIU).
+In this capacity, NTL's specialized team has processed applications across multiple jurisdictions, applying structured pre-screening protocols designed to identify and resolve compliance vulnerabilities before a file reaches the Citizenship by Investment Unit (CIU).
 This guide presents a comprehensive, compliance-grounded explanation of the due diligence process as it operates in 2026.

 This article addresses the core questions high-net-worth investors ask when evaluating CBI programs: what will be investigated, who will conduct the investigation, how long the process takes, what causes rejection, and how professional representation through a government-authorized agent reduces application risk.